Boosting Automatic Exercise Evaluation Through Musculoskeletal Simulation-Based IMU Data Augmentation: Materials and Methods

-To gain an initial understanding of the characteristics of the augmented examples, we conducted a dimensionality reduction using the t-distributed Stochastic Neighbor Embedding (t-SNE) method.
-This analysis was performed separately for each dataset, involving both the real data and a subset of 1200 augmented examples.
+To gain an initial understanding of the characteristics of the augmented examples, we conducted a dimensionality reduction using the t-distributed Stochastic Neighbor Embedding (t-SNE) method~\citep{tsne}.
+This analysis was performed separately for each dataset, involving both the real data and a subset of 250 augmented examples per class.
 To ensure a balanced representation, the augmented examples were selected such that an equal number of examples per class were included for each subject.

-The t-SNE analysis was carried out using the implementation provided by scikit-learn (version 1.5.2).
-While most parameters were set to their default values, the perplexity parameter was specifically adjusted to 15.
-Prior to the final analysis, parameter variation was conducted within a sensible range to confirm that the observed characteristics were consistently detectable across different parameter configurations.
+The t-SNE analysis was carried out using the implementation provided by scikit-learn (version 1.8.0).
+Prior to applying t-SNE, the data were projected onto 50 principal components using Principal Component Analysis (PCA) to reduce computational cost and suppress noise.
+All t-SNE parameters were set to their default values.
+In preliminary runs, parameter variation was conducted within a sensible range to confirm that the observed characteristics were consistently detectable across different parameter configurations.